 3. Practice Traversing

 If you're new to climbing, you're probably wondering what the heck is traversing?
 It is basically a horizontal movement across the wall as opposed to a vertical climb up the wall.
-It is normally done as a climbing warm up before you start climbing in earnest at the gym.
+It is normally done as a climbing warm-up before you start climbing in earnest at the gym.
 Just start at one corner of the gym and keep traversing horizontally until you drop off.

 When you first begin traversing, you may find yourself unable to stay on the wall for very long.
 Keep practicing until you can make your way around the gym easily or do laps across a short section.
 Try traversing with different holds and finding different rest positions instead of coming down when you need to take a break.

-If you are traversing as a "warm up", then do so only until you feel your muscles warming up and stop well before the lactic acid builds up in your forearms (often called a "pump").
+If you are traversing as a "warm-up", then do so only until you feel your muscles warming up and stop well before the lactic acid builds up in your forearms (often called a "pump").
 If you traverse until your arms are pumped, you won't be able to do much climbing, especially if you're new to the climbing scene.

 Variety is the spice of life.
 It is also the key to getting better at whatever you do.
-Always try to climb something new and different - work on different routes, climb at different crags, go to different gyms.
+Always try to climb something new and different - work on different routes, climb at different crags, and go to different gyms.
 This helps you to improve a couple of things:

 - your route-reading ability - how you look at a new route and figure out how to climb it.

 - your repertoire of rock climbing moves - every new route will train your muscles in different ways.
 If you only climb the same routes over and over again, your body won't learn anything new.
-Eric Horst once wrote about a climber who would climb at the same crag every weekend.
+Eric Horst once wrote about a climber who would climb the same crag every weekend.
 He got so good that he could dance pirouettes around every single route at that crag.
-Until one day when someone broke one of the holds on a route and suddenly, he couldn't climb that particular route any more.
+Until one day when someone broke one of the holds on a route and suddenly, he couldn't climb that particular route anymore.
 Don't fall into this trap.

 Add variety to your training sessions.
 Try different styles of climbing.
 You can work any of the following suggestions into your training program: